WHAT'S GOING ON AT POUNDLANE FROM 2020

 Author

 Welcome to this blog.
-I am Jane, a hobby breeder, situated in North Devon, England, UK (map at bottom of page ,shows where we are) on a quest to breed a healthier type Cavalier King Charles(small) type Spaniel.
+I am Jane, a hobby breeder, situated in North Devon, England, UK (map at bottom of page ,shows where we are) on a quest to breed a healthier small spaniel similar to the Cavalier King Charles Spaniel.

 If you are reading this, you have most probably come from my main website The POUNDLANE spaniel